ananyyaa0807/hiver-sde-intern/README.md

 Example output:

 - Intent: `app_device_issue`
-- High intent confidence
+- Intent confidence: 0.999
-- Strong historical similarity
+- Historical similarity: 0.44
-- Decision: `AUTO-HANDLE`
+- Decision: `ESCALATE`

-The retrieved historical SpotifyCares response is used as the basis for the draft.
+The system escalates this example because the historical similarity is just below the 0.45 auto-handling threshold.

-For an unusual message with weak historical evidence, the system can instead return:
+For an unusual message with weak historical evidence, the system can similarly return:

 - Decision: `ESCALATE`
 - Reason: insufficient confidence or weak historical evidence